KaiXin-Chen/Lane-Detection-Using-Canny-Hough-Estimation-of-Vanishing-Points/README.md

 # Lane-Detection-Using-Canny-Hough-Estimation-of-Vanishing-Points
-#This is a class project for Stanford CS231A
-#Contributors are Kaixin Chen and Shuiyao Xu
+Contributors are Kaixin Chen and Shuiyao Xu.
+Run the two jupyter notebooks to perform lane detection.
+Read Final Report.pdf for more information about the project